 - a.
 The student(s) filing the initiative petition or opposition initiative campaign or an organization created and managed by them shall be considered the official campaign on behalf of the initiative or initiative opposition and may campaign for its passage or opposition.
 Said student(s) and/or organization(s) may spend money, hold campaign meetings, recruit volunteers and post, display or distribute physical campaign materials subject to the same limitations placed on the candidates for office and outlined in this Code.
 Initiative campaigns shall be required to file financial disclosure statements as outlined in Section 3, V of this Code.
-Initiative campaigns, V (d) of this code. - b.
-The campaign period shall last from 8:00 p.m. on the second day following the Mandatory Election Meeting to 4:00 p.m. on the last day of the elections.
-No physical, online, verbal, etc. campaign materials shall occur outside of this period.
+Initiative campaigns shall be eligible for public financing as outlined in Section 3, V (d) of this code. - b.
+The campaign period shall last from 8:00 p.m. on the second day following the Mandatory Election Meeting [10/15/2019] to 4:00 p.m. on the last day of the elections [11/01/2019].
+No physical, online, verbal, etc. campaign materials shall occur be posted, distributed or displayed outside of this period.
 See Section 3, clause III of this Code for further details. - c.
 Certain campaign activities are permissible outside of the campaign period.
 See Section 3, clause III of this Code for further details.